canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_CANlab_atlas_CIFTI/README.txt

 orientation.
 See here,
 https://qsiprep.readthedocs.io/en/latest/reconstruction.html
 Most software should handle this under the hood, but be aware all the same in case you get funny results when using these.

+** QSIPREP usage nodes **
+If you wish to use this atlas as a source for tractography targets you can pass it to qsiprep's singularity container using the --custom-atlases <path> option.
+Specify this folder as the path.
+If you wish to use multiple atlases in addition to this one during reconstruction you will need to create your own atlas_config.json file by combining this file with equivalent files for other atlases, for instance the default atlas_config.json file used by qsiprep, and put that new file along with all related nifti files in a new folder that you pass in instead.
+It should be straight- forward.
+See here for details: https://qsiprep.readthedocs.io/en/latest/reconstruction.html But if you only wish to use this atlas it's trivially simple to just pass this folder in during your qsiprep singularity container invocation.